Howrah–Puri Shatabdi Express

-It operated as train number 12278 from Puri to Howrah and as train number 12277 in the reverse direction serving the states of Odisha & West Bengal.
-It was pulled by WAP P-5 locomotive or Electric Loco Shed, Howrah WAP-7.
-Rarely by WDG-4 locomotive.
+It operated as train number 12278 from Puri to Howrah and as train number 12277 in the reverse direction serving the states of Odisha and West Bengal.
+It was pulled by Indian locomotive class WAP-4,but now it is pulled by a WAP P-5 locomotive or Electric Loco Shed, Howrah WAP-7.

 Coaches

-The 12278 / 77 Puri Howrah Shatabdi Express presently has 1 AC First Class, 8 AC Chair Car (7 and 1 extra) & 2 End on Generator coaches.
+The 12278 / 77 Puri Howrah Shatabdi Express presently has 1 AC Executive Chair Car, 7-8 AC Chair Car (7 and sometimes 1 extra) and 2 End on Generator coaches.
 It does not carry a Pantry car coach but being a Shatabdi category train, catering is arranged on board the train.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12278 / 12277 Puri Howrah Shatabdi Express covers the distance of 502 kilometres in 07 hours 30 mins in both directions.
+The 12278 / 12277 Puri Howrah Shatabdi Express takes 08 hours and 07 hours 30 mins during return.
+Real distance between Howrah and Puri is 498.891 kms (as per Khurda Road Division map and East Coast Railway map on official website of East Coast Railway.
+For earlier part of journey: Kharagpur Division map and South Eastern Railway map on official website of South Eastern Railway) to about 502 kms in Howrah Puri direction and about 502 Kms in opposite direction because, according to Kharagpur Division map and South Eastern Railway map on official website of South Eastern Railway, two lines are longer and one is shorter between Kharagpur and Hijli.
+Chargeable distance may be different.

-The average speed of the train is 67 km/hr.
+The average speed of the train is 65 km/h including halts (average of both directions).